disi-unibo-nlp/gomix/README.md

 - different PPI nets (provided that we can get to improve the performance based on the information contained)
 - different neighbor sampling thresholds
 - different number of neurons or layers
-- ablation of weak learners in the ensemble
+- ablation of base learners in the ensemble

 ### Contributions of this research